Shuffle Squares and Reverse Shuffle Squares: Introduction

 Our final result concerns the twins problem.
 If $s\in \{0,1\}^n$, let $\delta(s)$ be the smallest number of bits that can be removed from $s$ to obtain a shuffle square.
 Axenovich, Person, and Puzynina \cite{apptwins2012} proved that $\delta(s) = O(n(\log \log n/\log n)^{1/4})$ for all $s\in \{0,1\}^n$ using the regularity method, and we ask a closely related question: how big is $\delta(s)$ for {\it typical} words $s$?

-It is not difficult to show that a random binary word $s$ is w.h.p. $\eps$-regular with $\eps = n^{-1/3 + o(1)}$ and thus satisfies $\delta(s) \le n^{2/3 + o(1)}$, using the ideas of \cite{apptwins2012}.
+It is not difficult to show that a random binary word $s$ is w.h.p.\footnote{The phrase ``with high probability," abbreviated w.h.p., signifies that an event occurs with probability $1-o(1)$.}\ $\eps$-regular with $\eps = n^{-1/3 + o(1)}$ and thus satisfies $\delta(s) \le n^{2/3 + o(1)}$, using the ideas of \cite{apptwins2012}.
 Using the greedy algorithm, we prove the following improvement.